santifa/hfts/Measures.md

-# Metrics
+# Measures

-This documents describes the metrics which are used to generate meta informations about collections of documents or the documents themselves.
+This documents describes the measures which are used to generate meta informations about collections of documents or the documents themselves.
 Also the corresponding nif properties are mentioned.

 ## Background

 Entity linking tools are evaluated with datasets which are crafted either by hand or multiple other entity linking tools.
-Although these datasets are carefully crafted some misconceptions or false assumptions can arise.
-In order to guide other researcher when choosing the dataset for testing their tools some metrics have been proposed.
-These metrics obtain informations about collections of documents and the entities.
-All of the metrics in this library have been proposed in [1], [2], [3].
+Although, these datasets are carefully crafted some misconceptions or false assumptions can arise.
+In order to guide other researcher when choosing the dataset for testing their tools, some measures have been proposed.
+These measures obtain informations about collections of documents and the entities.
+All of the measures in this library have been proposed in [1], [2], [3].

 ### Micro and Macro

 Some of the proposed metrics have two versions a micro and a macro version.
-The micro version of a metric takes the whole dataset as input as it was one annotated text.
+The micro version of a measure takes the whole dataset as input as it was one annotated text.
-While at the macro version the metric is calculated for each document and then the average is determined.
+While for the macro version the measure is calculated for each document and then the average is determined.
-Their're corresponding NIF properties for each version.
+Their're corresponding properties for each version.

+### Layers

+There are three different layers which can be used to add further informations.
+The first one is the annotation itself, called annoation or entity mention layer (en).
+The second one is the document which is called the document layer (doc).
+The last one is the whole dataset (ds).
+Each measure is applied to one or multiple layers.

 ### Not annotated documents

-This metric shows the relation between documents without annotations and all documents within a dataset.
+This measures shows the relation between documents without annotations and all documents within a dataset.
 Most times documents without annotations are leading to and increased false-positive rate which in terms cause a loss of precision.

-The nif predicate is `nif:notAnnotated`.
+The hfts predicate is `hfts:notAnnotated` (ds).

 ### Density

-A low density meaning a poor annotated text can misslead an evaluation in terms of increasing the false-positive rate as well as a drop in the precision.
+A low density means a poor annotated text which can misslead an evaluation in terms of increasing the false-positive rate as well as a drop in the precision.
 To get a basic introspection the density is the relation between the amount of annotations and words within the dataset.

-The used nif predicates are `nif:macroDensity` and `nif:microDensity`.
+The used hfts predicates are:
+ds:`hfts:macroDensity` , `nif:microDensity`
+doc:`hfts:density`

 ### Types